maim-lain/fourelements/book-1/lovescenes.md

 Anal (1/3) | Affection = 17
 Anal (2/3) | Respect lower than 17
 Anal (3/3) | Respect = 17

+\* When trying to do these scenes Katara will smile nervously and then send you home asking you to come back another time.
+This always happens and doesn't mean you did anything wrong.
+The next time you visit Katara's house at night the scene will play automatically.

 <br>